Lecture 1st semester

 The lecture will cover three macroeconomic topics: Economic growth, business cylces and unemployment.
 From the perspective of behavioural macroeconomics, we will discuss the role of conflicting motivations (dual-self models) for economic growth, of time-inconsistencies for understanding business cycles and of stress for understanding the dynamics of unemployment.

 The slides for the lecture are now available.
 Due to the shorter winter term and due to the new chapter 8 on Covid-19, we will not cover all chapters in the lecture.
 The plan is to cover chapters 1-3, 6-8 and 11-12.

 The lecture will be offered online only.
-We will use MS-Teams and participants will receive the invitation to the virtual meeting room in time.
+We will use MS-Teams and registered participants will find the invitation to the virtual meeting room in JGU-LMS.
+Please make yourself familiar with MS-Teams before the lectures start.
 We will allow for breaks during the lecture (say after 40 and after 80 minutes) to give time for questions and discussion.
 The lecture will be recorded and the video will be available in JGU-LMS.
 You can also ask questions via ILIAS.